10-Q 1 form10-q.htm

 Investment Policy

-The Company maintains stock equity incentive plans under which the Company may grant incentive stock options, non-qualified stock options, stock appreciation rights, stock awards, performance awards, or stock units to employees, directors and consultants.
+The Company maintains stock equity incentive plans under which the Company grants incentive stock options, non-qualified stock options, stock appreciation rights, stock awards, performance awards, or stock units to employees, directors and consultants.

 Stock Option Compensation Expense

 The compensation cost for service-based stock options granted to consultants is measured at the grant date, based on the fair value of the award using the Black-Scholes pricing model, and is expensed on a straight-line basis over the requisite service period (the vesting period of the stock option) which is one to three years.
-We recorded stock-based consulting expense related to stock options granted to consultants of approximately $56,000 and $81,000 during the three months ended January 31, 2024 and 2023, respectively.
+We recorded stock-based consulting expense related to stock options granted to consultants of approximately $23,000 and $47,000 during the three months ended July 31, 2024 and 2023, respectively, and approximately $101,000 and $175,000 during the nine months ended July 31, 2024 and 2023, respectively.

 Stock Option Plans